-The Individual Service Provider (ISP) Classification Process applies to workers who perform services for the university and are individuals, sole proprietors, or single-member LLCs.
-Corporations, limited partnerships, and multi-member LLCs automatically qualify for independent contractor status and can bypass the classification process.
+The Individual Service Provider (ISP) Classification Process applies to individuals who provide services as sole proprietors or single-member LLCs.
+Entities such as corporations, limited partnerships, and multi-member LLCs are automatically considered independent contractors and are not subject to this process.

 What is an independent contractor?